andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - \> 250 won fights: `2625` (thrilling score), then `2628` **x2** with decreasing volume (ball falls to the ground).

+### Shumi Village

+- `2262`: Artisan's car model falls on the bed.
+- `2215`: Artisan's bus model falls on top of the car models.

 ### Winhill

 - `2619 winhill_hotel_call_bell`: **x2** layered.